Comparative and superlative adjectives

 than me / than I am

-After than or as … as we can use an object pronoun (me, you, him, etc.), or we can also use a subject pronoun (I, you, he, etc.) + verb.
+After than or as … as we use an object pronoun (me, you, him, etc.) or a subject pronoun (I, you, he, she, etc.) + auxiliary verb.

 Before the comparative (more or -er) we can use much, a lot or a bit.